familyBashari/MichalBashariExercises/Exercise1/README.md

 For support or further information, please contact @MichalBashari

 ## Comments
-The page addPatient was not required
+The page addPatient was not required in the exercise.